cloud-gov/pages-uswds-jekyll/README.md

 - `news/index.html` can be edited, but be careful.
 It will impact the pagination system for the posts.
 If you do edit the file, be prepared to edit `_config.yml`.
 You should also familiarize yourself with [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2)
 - Non-developers should focus only on `_posts` and `_pages`

-## Known Issues
-- The search gem is not compatible with latest version of Jekyll.
-More information [here](https://github.com/18F/jekyll_pages_api_search/pull/41)
-- To set the underline indicator (`usa-current`) on the top menu, we need Javascript to match the routing.

 ## Installation